-Vending machines have been put in key areas before and after security to allow passengers to purchase refreshments these include - hot & cold drinks and snacks including crisps and chocolate.
-We also have PPE vending machines have also been put in place for you to purchase any items you require.
+Vending machines have been put in key areas before and after security to allow passengers to purchase refreshments these include - hot & cold drinks and snacks.
+PPE vending machines have also been put in place for you to purchase any items you require.

-We ask that where possible passengers pay using contactless methods.
+We ask that where possible passengers pay using contactless payment methods.
 These machines also accept coins.

 All of these machines will be sanitised regularly to protect you.